Writam18/MNIST/README.md

 # MNIST
-Built a Convolutional Neural Network using TensorFlow to recognize Hand-Written Digits (0-9) from classic MNIST Dataset.
+1.First Code creates  a Convolutional Neural Network using TensorFlow to recognize Hand-Written Digits (0-9) from classic MNIST Dataset.
+2.Second Code is for Predicting Classes using Fashion MNIST Dataset